QuanlingDeng/LEMDA/README.md

 This MATLAB package documents the algorithms for the LEMDA framework.
 In particular, it generates the Figures in the submitted LDEMA paper.
 Several comments are

-- For Figure 2, run LaDAex1xloop.m in folder LaEuDA.
-There are several loops for different beta values (drag coefficients).
-We modify the beta values in line 39 for different values used for Panels (a-c) in Figure 1.
-Other panels in Figure 1 are special cases of these loops.
+- For Figures 2, 3, and 4, run LaDA_floe.m in folder LaEuDA.
+There are several loops for different beta values (drag coefficients) and L (number of particles) values.
+We can modify the beta values in line 16 and L values in line 9 in this file LaDA_floe.m to generate the individual cases and combine them to generate these Figures 2, 3, and 4.

 - For Figure 3, run LaDAex1xReduced.m in folder LaEuDA.